 Best Techniques Used In Marriage Counseling For Substance Abuse

-Marriage counseling for substance abuse involves various techniques aimed at addressing both the addiction and the relationship issues.
+Marriage counseling for substance abuse involves various techniques aimed at addressing both habitual substance use and relationship stress.
 Here are some of the best techniques used:

 Behavioral Couples Therapy (BCT)